HusenjanDev/Quartz/content/Documents/0030 Troubleshooting DSCMDREG.md

 ## Information

-When a device is onbaorded to Microsoft Intune the `dsregcmd` command can be used to understand the state of device in Microsoft Entra ID.
-In Microsoft Entra ID the device could be set to a different stage which can conflict with policies such as conditional access and etc...
+When a device is onboarded to Microsoft Intune the `dsregcmd` command can be used to understand the state of device in Microsoft Entra ID.
+In Microsoft Entra ID the device can be in multiple of different stages.

 | AzureAdJoined	| EnterpriseJoined | DomainJoined | Device state                   |
 | ------------- | ---------------- | ------------ | ------------------------------ |